Reg-D 506(c) Crowdfunding: Unlocking Capital from Accredited Investors | Growth Turbine Blog

 Based on my experience, here are some critical elements to consider when navigating general solicitation:

-• Ensure Full Transparency: Every claim you make—whether about market potential, your company’s performance, or your product’s success—must be verifiable.
+• Ensure Full Transparency: Every claim you make — whether about market potential, your company's performance, or your product's success — must be verifiable.
 This means no overly optimistic projections or exaggerated claims.
-I’ve seen campaigns falter because they leaned too heavily into marketing hype, which not only exposes you legally but also erodes trust among investors.

-• Work Closely with Legal Counsel: Before launching a general solicitation campaign, I always recommend working with an experienced securities attorney to review all marketing materials—emails, pitch decks, social media posts, ads, and even verbal pitches.
-Legal counsel can help ensure that your messaging remains within the bounds of compliance while still being compelling enough to attract accredited investors.
+• Work Closely with Legal Counsel: Before launching a general solicitation campaign, I always recommend working with an experienced securities attorney to review all marketing materials — emails, pitch decks, social media posts, ads, and even verbal pitches.

 Crafting a Winning Marketing Strategy for Reg-D 506(c): Targeted Outreach for Accredited Investors